 At approximately 3:18 p.m.
 (CT) on July 20, 1969, Neil Armstrong’s famous words were forever ingrained in history: “Houston, Tranquility Base here.
 The Eagle has landed.”
 (Click here to play audio recording.)

-In fact, from this room, the NASA team exercised full mission control of Apollo 11 from launch and liftoff at the Kennedy Space Center to splashdown in the Pacific Ocean.
-You can feel the history in the room from the monitors to the rotary dial phones.
+In fact, from this room, the NASA team exercised full mission control of Apollo 11 from launch at the Kennedy Space Center to splashdown in the Pacific Ocean.
+You can feel the history in the room from the monitors to the rotary dials.

 The Gemini and Apollo space programs were only the beginning for mission control; it has been the center for all communications between Earth and our human spaceflight missions.
 Learn more about the modern Mission Control Center.